3 Ways to Help Prevent Suicide

 First of all, like most tragedies, suicide is not 100% preventable.
 Despite our best efforts, those in extreme darkness will choose this outcome no matter the best intentions of those who love them.
 Yet as those who love students, it would be good for us to understand what might drive someone to take their life.

 Numerous studies have shown the actual act of taking one’s life comes by impulse more than we think.
-Often times we perceive suicide as being planned out meticulously like in “13 Reason’s Why”.
+Often, we perceive suicide as being planned out meticulously like in “13 Reason’s Why”.
 Yet as survivors of suicide are interviewed, almost half in some cases report the attempt coming after a crisis less than 24 hours before.
-In fact, 1 in 4 survivors reported their suicide attempt within 10 minutes of the impulse!
+However, 1 in 4 survivors reported their suicide attempt within 10 minutes of the impulse!

 • If you suspect someone might be contemplating suicide – ASK THEM.
 You won’t be putting any ideas into their head that are not already there.